Baby Shower Cookies

 - Chill for 1 to 2 hours

 - Roll to desired thickness and cut into desired shapes.
+I used this set of cookie cutters for most of mine.
 Bake on ungreased baking sheet at 350 degrees F (176 C) for 8 to 10 minutes or until just beginning to turn brown around the edges.
-This recipe can make up to 5-dozen 3″ cookies.
+This recipe can make up to 5-dozen 3β³ cookies.

 - 2 lbs of powedered sugar